 Hoisin Mushroom Gua Baos

-In a bowl, mix together the rice vinegar, sugar, and salt.
+- While the veggies are being soaked in the salt (if doing so), mix together the rice vinegar, sugar, and salt in a bowl.
 Mix well until the sugar dissolves.
 Adjust seasoning based on desired sweetness and sourness.

 Preparing the Dough

-Scrape off the flour on the sides of the bowl if needed.
+- Scrape off the flour on the sides of the bowl if needed.
 I like to use my hands to knead everything together.
 Keep kneading until the dough is stretchy and no longer sticks to your hands.
-The gluten bonds will strengthen as the dough is needed.
+You'll have a smooth ball of dough.
+The gluten bonds will strengthen as the dough is kneaded.

 Forming the Buns